EllaBrands/stanDev/Developer-Tricks.md

 ## Fixing Line Feeds and Tabs

-Ant includes a handy task called <a href="http://ant.apache.org/manual/Tasks/fixcrlf.html">FixCRLF</a> that "Adjusts a text file to local conventions."
+Ant includes a handy task called  [FixCRLF](http://ant.apache.org/manual/Tasks/fixcrlf.html) that "Adjusts a text file to local conventions."
 So you can set it to replace tabs with spaces and Windows line ends with unix ones.

 ## Emacs